Pastors and ministry leaders get this question a lot, “What is the proper/correct way to dispose of an old bible?”

 It sometimes feels almost rude or discourteous to donate a very damaged bible, but if you could ask our brothers and sisters in Africa and Asia whether they would prefer 95% of a bible or no bible at all … they would kiss your hands for giving them 95% of a bible.

 If it still bothers you to donate a torn up bible, we invite you to buy a few new ones and send them with your old one. 😉

 We do very occasionally get a donated bible that is falling to pieces because the binding is completely blown out, and those we (lovingly and respectfully) recycle.
 So really, it doesn’t hurt to send us your old bible, no matter how damaged, and let us decide if it can be used.

 There are several ways to get your old bibles to us.
 You can mail them or drop them off at either of our locations—in Illinois or Alabama:

 60D South Mountain Dr – Decatur, AL 35603

-You can also drop-off bible (and other Christian literature) donations at any of our partner locations around the Midwest:
+You can also drop-off bible (and other Christian literature) donations at any of our partner locations near you:

 While you’re at it, you might consider collecting a few more things to bring with you.
 We have all the resources you need to run a bible drive with your local church or ministry!